algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 }
 ```

-Switching to the B+ layout more than paid off: S+ tree is is 1.5-3x faster than optimized S-tree:
+Switching to the B+ layout more than paid off: this S+ tree is 1.5-3x faster compared to the optimized S-tree:

 ![](../img/search-bplus.svg)